singh-man/books/crackingTheCoding/12_cAndC++.md

 In this case, "I   am  a  person" would be printed instead.
 This is because the function aboutMe is resolved at compile-time, in a mechanism known as static binding.

-If we want to ensure that the  Student's implementation of about Me is called, we can define aboutMe in the  Person class to be virtual.
+If we want to ensure that the  Student's implementation of aboutMe is called, we can define aboutMe in the  Person class to be virtual.

 ```c++
 1   class Person {